skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 We will use specializations to allow Graal and Truffle to speculate on their types in order to squeeze out the maximum performance out of this code, like [we do for expressions](/graal-truffle-tutorial-part-2-introduction-to-specializations).

-To create these auxiliary slots in the frame, we will use a [Builder class](https://en.wikipedia.org/wiki/Builder_pattern) for `FrameDescriptor`s, the
+To create these indexed slots in the frame, we will use a [Builder class](https://en.wikipedia.org/wiki/Builder_pattern) for `FrameDescriptor`s, the
 [`FrameDescriptor.Builder` class](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/frame/FrameDescriptor.Builder.html).